Influenza J11.1

 - Antibody detection

 The gold standard is the PCR test.
-However, the diagnosis is usually confirmed by rapid viral tests that detect either the viral nucleoprotein or the neuramidase.
-These tests have a specificity of 94-100 % and a sensitivity of 67-94 % (a negative result does not exclude the presence of disease).
+However, the diagnosis is usually confirmed by rapid viral tests that detect either the viral nucleoprotein or neuramidase.
+These tests have a specificity of 94-100 % and a sensitivity of 67-94 % (a negative result therefore does not rule out disease).

-Antibody detection is of retrospective importance only, as in this case an at least fourfold increase in titer must be observed within 1-2 weeks.
+Antibody detection is only of retrospective significance, as at least a four-fold increase in titre must be observed within 1-2 weeks.

 Differential diagnosis